3 April, 2024

 What To Do In Macau

-Despite being known as the “Las Vegas of Asia”, there is so much more to Macau than just casinos.
+There’s more to Macau than just casinos.
 Having been a Portuguese colony for almost 600 years up until 1999, Macau’s identity is deeply rooted in its Cantonese culture but also heavily influenced by Western Europe.
 This is particularly evident in the colonial buildings scattered around Macau and the fact that Portuguese is a co-official language there.

-If this is your first time visiting Macau, a good place to start would be Senado Square, a popular shopping and dining area that is also part of the UNESCO Historic Centre of Macau World Heritage Site.
+If it’s your first time visiting Macau, a good place to start would be Senado Square, a popular shopping and dining area that is also part of the UNESCO Historic Centre of Macau World Heritage Site.
 On the way to the Ruins of St. Paul’s, you’ll walk past St. Dominic’s Church, where royal weddings took place back in the day.
 Once you reach the ruins, make sure to go up those stairs to see a display of how the church used to look, and admire the view from a higher vantage point before you make your way back down.

-Don’t get sucked into the souvenir shops just yet.
-Make a right turn at the bottom of the hill and pass by Travessa da Paixāo for a romantic pitstop.
-With colourful houses lining both sides of the street, this is a popular photo spot.
-You might also want to check out Calçada do Amparo (大關斜巷), a colourful alleyway just off Rue de São Paulo.
+You might also want to check out Calçada do Amparo, a colourful alleyway just off Rue de São Paulo.
 This creative walkway will lead you down to Rua dos Ervanários, a street offering a glimpse of old Macau with a growing number of hipster coffee shops.

 Skypark Macau by AJ Hackett, Level T2, Adventure Zone Macau Tower, Macau, +853 8988 8656, www.skyparkglobal.com

-teamLab SuperNature, Cotai Expo, Hall F, The Venetian Macao, Macau, +853 2882 8818, sandsresortsmacao.com
+teamLab SuperNature Macao, Cotai Expo, Hall F, The Venetian Macao, Macau, +853 2882 8818, sandsresortsmacao.com

 Back to top